 Role of Micronutrients

-Every physiological function in your body requires micronutrients to function optimally.
-Vitamins, minerals, and antioxidants play key roles in:
+Almost every physiological function in your body requires micronutrients to function optimally.
+Vitamin, minerals and anti-oxidants play a key role in:

 - Producing and releasing energy.